sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Key value format for package options
+Short desc    : Key value format for package options
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package offers support for package authors who want to use
+Descript     : This package offers support for package authors who want to use
              : options in key-value format for their package options.
 ```